 - Micro-certificate upon completion

-- Advance knowledge of current research in neuroscience, cognitive science, and education
+- Advance knowledge of current research in neuroscience, cognitive science, education, and STEM skills

-- Enrich and refine skills in developing curriculum and training others
+- Enrich and refine skills in developing curriculum and leading training for others

-- Build a community of practice with educators from other districts in the region
+- Build a collaborative network of educators within and across districts in the region

-- Become a leader in your school & district for research-based teaching practices
+- Become a leader in your school and district for implementing research-based practices for student learning

 Includes: PD sessions, food, parking, membership, and student field trip (if applicable).
 Transportation and food for the field trip are NOT included.

-Administrators are invited to submit one application on behalf of teams of teachers and administrators from a school, district, or other educational institution.
-Competitive applications will include at least one teacher and one administrator.
-Applications are now closed for the 2018/2019 cohort.
-The application for our 2019/2020 cohort will be posted in spring 2019.
-Please contact Emily Early at firstname.lastname@example.org for more information.
+Administrators are invited to submit one application on behalf of teams of 2-6 teachers and administrators from a school, district, or other educational institution.
+Competitive applications will include at least one teacher and one administrator, and explain a strong rationale for why this team will implement innovative practices together in this program.
+Applications are currently being accepted for the 2019/2020 cohort, and must be submitted to firstname.lastname@example.org by June 15, 2019.
+Please contact Emily Early at email@example.com for more information.

-Limited scholarships are available for public, charter, and parochial schools in Philadelphia or Camden.
+Limited scholarships are available for public, charter, and parochial schools in Philadelphia, PA or Camden, NJ.
+Scholarships include additional support for field trip transportation and substitution coverage.
 Complete the final page of the application to be considered for a scholarship.